 What's the UN doing about it?

 The United Nations has been facilitating discussions on cyber norms since 2004.
 Discussions at the UN are currently following two tracks.
 One track, known as the Group of Governmental Experts, consists of representatives from 25 member states.
 This group has a mandate to study norms, rules and principles of responsible behavior for states in the cyber realm; and to undertake confidence-building and capacity-building measures.
 Another track, known as the Open-Ended Working Group, is open to any UN member state, as well as the business community, academia, and civil society.
-This group is expected to issue a report to the General Assembly this month.

 How are others trying to help?